 PMDD can cause severe irritability, depression, and anxiety in the week or two leading up to a person’s period.
 Symptoms usually go away 2–3 days after a person’s period begins.

 Research suggests that the pathways to depression may be different for women than for men.

 - biological factors

 - differences in experience

-A study in the Journal of Affective Disorders also found that women’s symptoms of depression were different.
-The women studied were more likely to have panic and anxiety disorders in addition to their depression.
+Areview of studies also found that women’s symptoms of depression were different.
+The women studied were more likely to have symptoms of fatigue, irritability, and sleep disturbances in addition to their depression.

-Women’s hormone changes may also play a role in how and when depression affects them.
+Women’s hormonal changes may also influence how and when depression affects them.

-- Girls who have a family history of depression may be more likely to experience the onset of depression at puberty.
+- Girls with a family history of depression may be more likely to experience the onset of depression at puberty.

 - Women with depression have more severe symptoms during the premenstrual phase of their cycle, even if they are already taking antidepressants.